Lean Tissue Losses on GLP-1 Medications

 Case One: The Cardio Vegan

-An overweight person decides to lose weight through a calorie-restricted diet, but:
+A person who is 180 cm tall and 250 lbs decides to lose weight through a calorie-restricted diet, but:

 Result?